joy-celeste/nikki-db/README.md

 - - [ ] Add subtype icons to menu
 - [ ] Unit tests for UI
 - [x] Display only suits that are visible in Achievements section
+- [ ] Fix bug where sorting by ID crashes

 ### Milestone 3: Performance increases, additional features, address initial feedback
 - [ ] Add shadow support